tamunoWoks/Automated-File-Sorter/README.md

 ## Notes
 - The script skips items that are not files (e.g., folders) and files with unrecognized extensions.
 - This script will run indefinitely, so it’s recommended to execute it in an environment that allows continuous running, such as a background process or task scheduler.

+## Folder Structure
+The script sorts files into the following folders by default:

+- csv files: For .csv files
+- image files: For .png files
+- text files: For .txt files

+If additional file types need to be sorted, users can add new folder mappings by modifying the folder_mappings dictionary in the script.